 This is only true providing the surface is sound.
 Duncan added, “If the surface is not spot on, it has to prepped in exactly the same way as for a paint application, so basically if there is any corrosion, blisters, bubbles, cracks, flaking, dings, dents, deep scratches, crazing or chalky gelcoat, these must be addressed by a paint company.
 This then obviously increases costs.”

 Repairs are only simple of course if it’s only the vinyl that is damaged.
-If something has damaged the vinyl it is highly likely to have damaged the substrait, which would then require a proper repair to the area before a piece of vinyl can be stuck on top.
+If something has damaged the vinyl it is highly likely to have damaged the substrait.
+It would then require a proper repair to the area before a piece of vinyl can be stuck on top.

 Caroline Shaw from Hargittai & Shaw, a yacht wrapping company with over 40 years of experience commented, “Wrapping is by no means an easy task and can be very costly to a company if not project managed correctly.
 The wrap company must educate possible clients on the differences between vinyl and paint, otherwise the end user will expect to see a ''paint like finish'', when he or she has only paid a fraction of the cost compared to paint.